 |CURRENT STATUS AND LOCATION||YEAR LAST OPERATED||LIVERY|

-No.51 re-emerged as No.13 in 1987 after an initiative by the Isle of Man Railways and Tramways Preservation Society (then the Isle of Man Railway Society) and Isle of Man Railways, rebuilt back to 1894 condition (with the roof previously fitted to Trailer No.52, which was removed when the trailer was placed on permanent use with the Permanent Way Department in 1947, kept at Derby Castle Car Sheds and never replaced) and renumbered to suit, usually appearing in traffic with Cars No.1 and 2.
+No.51 re-emerged as No.13 in 1987 after an initiative by the Isle of Man Railways and Tramways Preservation Society (then the Isle of Man Railway Society) and Isle of Man Railways, rebuilt back to 1894 condition (with the roof previously fitted to Trailer No.52, removed when the trailer was placed on permanent use with the Permanent Way Department in 1947, kept at Derby Castle Car Sheds and never replaced, and a set of dash panels previously fitted to No.52 and No.53) and renumbered to suit.
+No.51 spent the next decade appearing in traffic predominately with with Cars No.1 and 2.

-It regained it’s No.51 number during Spring 2001.
-The trailer was stored at the end of the 2010 season in Derby Castle Top Shed pending a truck overhaul, which was carried out in the Derby Castle Bottom Shed, returning to traffic in May 2013.
-No.51 today makes rare appearances on timetabled services and times when additional capacity is required.
+It regained it’s No.51 number during Spring 2001, and remained an occasional runner.
+The trailer was stored at the end of the 2010 season in Derby Castle Top Shed pending a truck overhaul, which was carried out at Derby Castle Bottom Shed during Winter 2012, returning to traffic in May 2013.

 In the Winter of 2017/18 No.51 was repainted by volunteers into its early 1900s guise, with a white roof (applied to lightweight trailers of the period) and the original style of Milnes numbering.
 The trailer makes occasional appearances on timetabled services and times when additional capacity is required, but appears regularly at enthusiast events.